12 Digital Branding Trends for Reaching Customers

 How much of the budget should go toward paid media vs organic content?

-Generally, 60/40 is a solid paid media to organic content split, but this varies by company size, industry and goals.
+Generally, a 60/40 split between paid media and organic content is a solid approach, but this ratio varies by company size, industry, and goals.
 Track both channels diligently and shift budgets to better-performing areas over time.
 Big-budget companies will skew more toward paid, while smaller brands centre around organic.

 Who should we involve on our digital branding team?

-Key players are marketing executives setting strategy, content teams creating assets and campaigns, designers focused on visual branding, web/mobile developers managing sites, and analysts interpreting performance and trends.
+Key players include marketing executives who set strategy, content teams that create assets and campaigns, designers focused on visual branding, web/mobile developers who manage sites, and analysts who interpret performance and trends.
 Additionally, draw subject matter experts based on initiatives, i.e. social media managers, thought leadership leads and email specialists.

 What risks come with investing more in digital branding?

 Digital branding costs tend to scale rapidly.
 Ensure you have accurate attribution modelling and ROI calculations before aggressively ramping budgets.
-Monitoring efficiency metrics like cost per lead/customer also safeguards against overspending while capping volume, reach, and engagement dramatically cuts into results.
+Monitoring efficiency metrics, such as cost per lead/customer, also safeguards against overspending.
+Meanwhile, capping volume, reach, and engagement dramatically cuts into results.
 Maintain budgets responsibly.